filipsnastins/tomodachi-testcontainers/README.md

 ## Debugging Testcontainers

 Debugging failing Testcontainer tests can be tricky.
-The code is running in separate ephemeral Docker containers, which are immediately deleted after the test run finishes, leaving behind only logs.
+The code is running in separate ephemeral Docker containers that are immediately deleted after the test run finishes.

-Bellow are some debugging/exploratory testing tips that might help you to debug failing Testcontainer tests.
+Bellow are some debugging and exploratory testing tips that will help you to debug failing Testcontainer tests.

 ### 1. Inspect container logs

 Logs are the main source of information when debugging Testcontainers.
-Generally, you should be able to pinpoint the problem by looking at the container logs, in the same way as you'd investigate a problem in a production environment.
+Generally, you should be able to pinpoint any problem by looking at the container logs, in the same way as you'd investigate a problem in a production environment.
-If you find it difficult to understand how the system is behaving by looking at the logs, it might be a sign that the logging is insufficient and needs to be improved.
+If you find it difficult to understand how the system is behaving from the logs, it's be a sign that the logging is insufficient and needs to be improved.

-By default, `tomodachi_testcontainers` will forward all container logs to Python's standard logger as `INFO` logs when the containers stop.
+By default, `tomodachi_testcontainers` will forward all container logs to Python's standard logger as `INFO` logs when containers stop.
 See [Forward Testcontainer logs to Pytest](#forward-testcontainer-logs-to-pytest) section for more information and examples of how to configure Pytest to show the logs.

-Running Testcontainer tests is a great way to do some exploratory testing of the system, check out if log messages are meaningful and it's easy to understand what the system is doing.
+Running Testcontainer tests is a great way to do exploratory testing of the system, check out if log messages are meaningful and it's easy to understand what the system is doing.

 ### 2. Pause a test with a breakpoint and inspect running containers

 Testcontainers are ephemeral - they're removed immediately after the test run finishes.
-Sometimes it's useful to inspect the state of running containers, e.g. manually check the contents of a database, S3 bucket, message queue or various logs at a certain point in time.
+Sometimes it's useful to inspect the state of running containers, e.g. manually check the contents of a database, S3 buckets, message queues or various logs at a certain point in time.

 To do that, pause the execution of a test with a breakpoint and manually inspect running containers: